chalatz/tours/pages/info/reviews-comments.md

     Rusty znr123@aol.com

     Dear Nicholas.
 I am Omar the son of Dr Monir .
 We visited Rhodes last month on the cruise ship Boccacio<br>
     You took us in a tour to Lindos and Faliraki.
-I want you to know that Rodos was on of the best islands I have seen in my life and we all enjoyed your company very much.
+I want you to know that Rodos was one of the best islands I have seen in my life and we all enjoyed your company very much.
 You have a great sense of humor.
-I hope I visit Rodos again next year.<br>
+I hope to visit Rodos again next year.<br>
     Thank you for the tour, Omar<br>
     omar@soficom.com.eg